Embedded Knowledge and Library Specialist Roles within Primary Care Training Hubs. Evaluation of the vanguard pilot 2021 – 2023.

 3. Primary Care Leaders are asked to promote digital knowledge resources including BMJ Best Practice, the national clinical decision support tool, and to work closely with their local NHS knowledge and library services.

-5. NHS organisations work with NHS England and local services to review funding arrangements ensuring equitable provision of high-quality knowledge and library services.
+5. NHS organisations to work with NHS England and local services to review funding arrangements, ensuring equitable provision of high-quality knowledge and library services.

 Patient outcomes / Enhancing experience of care